 3. Bichon Frise

 And another tiny dog to contest to be the family pet.
-This breed isn’t nearly as popular as the ones mentioned before, but the people who choose these dogs end up being surprisingly satisfied with their choice.
-Let us explain why they are happy with this breed.
+This dog breed isn’t nearly as popular as the ones mentioned before, but the people who choose these dogs end up being surprisingly satisfied with their choice.
+Let us explain why they are happy with these breeds.

 They will play with children just fine, and they will take part in the fun.
 Without hurting anyone, of course.
 They are very chill dogs who don’t get angered easily and make a great pet if you have little children.
 Bichon Frise dogs can handle the rough play, and they won’t harm a fly.